 1. Job And Culture Fitment

 The initial stage in a potential employee’s journey in your business may make or break their success.
-There’s a great incline in the need for human resources.
-Hence, evaluations for the job and cultural fit are being reduced to a few rounds or hours of meetings, discussions, and interviews.
+There’s a great incline in need for human resources.
+Hence, job evaluations and cultural fit evaluations are reduced to a few rounds or hours of meetings, discussions, and interviews.

-This may be advantageous in terms of speeding up your recruiting process.
-Still the danger of improper or inappropriate mapping of a candidate’s abilities to the job role and organizational culture remains there.
+It may be advantageous in terms of speeding up your recruiting process.
+Still, the danger of improper or inappropriate mapping of a candidate’s abilities to the job role and organizational culture remains.
 As a result, companies are seeing greater turnover rates and shorter average employee retention.

-The first and most important step in overcoming this problem is to screen applicants accurately and effectively.
-It is critical for a business to understand exactly what they want in a candidate for a certain profile; find forums/sites/avenues frequented by people who meet most, if not all, of these requirements; and post job vacancies there.
+The first and most important step in overcoming this problem is accurately and effectively screening applicants.
+It is critical for a business to understand what they want in a candidate for a certain profile; find forums/sites/avenues frequented by people who meet most, if not all, of these requirements; and post job vacancies there.

-This would ensure that the majority of applications are a good fit for the position.
+It would ensure that most applications are a good fit for the position.
 Culture match assessments will be ensured by role-playing during face-to-face talks.
 Having probation periods or contractual agreements in place for jobs is good.
-It guarantees that both the candidate and the business have adequate “secured” time to assess fit and agreement.
+It guarantees that the candidate and the business have adequate “secured” time to assess fit and agreement.

 2. Competition (Attracting And Retaining Good Talent)

 Competition is the most significant element in company and customer relations.
 Also, it’s the most influential and dangerous force in human resources.
 It’s much more challenging for small and medium-sized businesses.
-It’s so because they have to compete with large names and brands when it comes to attracting people.
+It’s so because they have to compete with big names and brands to attract people.